ethereum/ethereum-org-website/src/content/eth2/merge/index.md

 ### The merge and shard chains {#docking-and-shard-chains}

-Originally, plans were made to implement shard chains as a primary means of scaling before implementing the merge.
-As research and development of [layer 2 scaling solutions](/developers/docs/layer-2-scaling/) have boomed, Ethereum core developers have shifted to prioritize the switch to a fully proof-of-stake driven mainnet.
-This means that the remaining shard chains will not be complete when Ethereum mainnet switches to proof-of-stake.
+Originally, the plan was to work on shard chains before the merge – to address scalability.
+However, with the boom of [layer 2 scaling solutions](/developers/docs/layer-2-scaling/), the priority has shifted to swapping proof-of-work to proof-of-stake via the merge.

 This will be an ongoing assessment from the community as to the need for potentially multiple rounds of shard chains to allow for endless scalability.